johankaito/reward-relay/EXECUTION_SUMMARY.md

 > I, John Keto, commit to:
 > 1. ❌ STOP working on Sentra, ClipCash, MLaaS for 90 days
-> 2. ✅ BUILD Rewardify exclusively
+> 2. ✅ BUILD Reward Relay exclusively
 > 3. 📊 TRACK progress daily in this document
 > 4. 🔪 KILL if Week 12 validation fails (<$500 MRR)
 > 5. 🚀 SCALE if validation succeeds